petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 Currently, one RHEL BYOS offer is available.
 This offer is a private listing.
 To gain access to this private listing, you must join the Red Hat Cloud Access program.

 You can identify SLES BYOS marketplace offers by their name, which includes "BYOS".
-An example is the **SUSE Enterprise Linux 12 SP5 - BYOS** offering.
+An example is the "SUSE Enterprise Linux 15 SP7 - **BYOS**" offering.

 Azure dedicated host instances and SQL hybrid benefits aren't eligible to use with Azure Hybrid Benefit if you already use Azure Hybrid Benefit with Linux VMs.